kinetic assays using plate read and stacker

 - Use a Molecular Devices SpectraMax plate reader and StakMax stacker

-- Use Overlord from PAA to control the work flow
+- Use Overlord to control the work flow

 - Use Microsoft Excel and a program written by PAA to collate and display the data